ninamutty/backbone-review/README.md

 ### Collections

+Collections are ordered groups of Models, they normally communicate with APIs for CRUD operations and let a view know of changes with the `add`, `update` and other events.

 ### That Other stuff
 Because our Backbone application relies on a few other libraries to get it's gear'a'grinding, we have a json file that keeps track of those libraries and will include them into our project when we run `npm install`.